 Bayer manages its businesses responsibly and in compliance with the statutory and regulatory requirements of the countries in which it operates.
 We define compliance as legally and ethically impeccable conduct by all employees in their daily work, because the way they carry out their duties affects our company’s reputation.
 We do not tolerate any violation of laws, codes of conduct or internal regulations.

-Bayer’s senior managers serve as role models and therefore have a vital part to play in implementing the Corporate Compliance Policy.
+All employees are required to observe these principles and to immediately report any violation of the Corporate Compliance Policy.
+This general reporting requirement does not apply in France due to peculiarities of national law.
+Bayer’s senior managers serve as role models and therefore have a vital part to play in implementing the compliance principles.
 They may lose their entitlement to variable compensation components and be subject to further disciplinary measures if violations of applicable law or internal regulations have occurred in their sphere of responsibility.
 Compliant and lawful conduct also factors into the performance evaluations of all managerial employees.

 Adherence to the corporate compliance principles is among the subjects covered in audits conducted by Bayer’s Internal Audit.
 The planning of these audits follows a function- and risk-based approach that also takes a corruption perceptions index into account.
 The largest companies, which together account for about 80% of Group sales, are generally subjected to audits at threeyear intervals.
 A total of 191 compliance audits were completed in 2017, of which 22 were preventive or incident-related audits.
 The head of Internal Audit and the Group Compliance Officer regularly attend the meetings of the Audit Committee of the Supervisory Board, presenting a summary of conducted audits and key findings at least once a year.